diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 Visibility can also be limited by AD/LDAP group permission and unix permissions filtering.

+> _Note:_ To use unix permissions filtering, you will need to enable and use the [unixperms plugin](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#unix-permissions-plugin) when scanning for both file and directory.

 🔴 &nbsp;To limit index visibility by AD/ldap group membership and unix permissions:
 ```
 vim /var/www/diskover-web/src/diskover/Constants.php